 By then it was already too late.
 The Garganta closed just as the tips of Grimmjow's toes crossed the border between Hueco Mundo and nothingness, completely blocking out the heavy Spiritual pressure.
 At least now he didn't feel like the sky itself was weighing down on him anymore.

-Since neither of those options seemed very appealing to Grimmjow, he kept going, focusing on keeping the patch of energy below him solidified.
+Since neither of those options seemed very appealing to Grimmjow, he kept going, focusing on keeping the platform of Reishi underneath him solid.
 It was the only thing keeping him from falling into the abyss below, and simply maintaining it was a herculean task in his current condition.
-The battle had drained him of nearly all of his Reiyoku.
+The battle had drained him of nearly all of his Reiryoku.
 Trying to use any more would probably kill him.

 As he slowly drifted through the unending blackness, he couldn't help but feel like such a coward as the events replayed within his mind.